 Where is Tocabe restaurant?

-Tocabe is a restaurant that serves American Indian food.
+Tocabe is a restaurant that serves Native American food.
 It has two locations in and around Denver.
 I visited the Greenwood Village location with three other food bloggers and we were treated to an impressive meal and, even better, the background of how this unique restaurant concept came to be.

 The restaurants are owned by Matt Chandra and Ben Jacobs.
 Ben and his family are tribal members of the Osage Nation which is located in Oklahoma.
 Ben’s brother, Jon, spoke with us at length sharing the family history and the connection to the food of their tribe.

-Tocabe brings the strong tradition of and the pride in their Indian culture into a modern day restaurant that serves lunch and dinner.
+Tocabe brings the strong tradition of and the pride in their Native American culture into a modern day restaurant that serves lunch and dinner.
 Tocabe has been featured on the Food Network and draws both local customers and those visiting Denver.
 It is well worth your time to stop in for a meal.

-But this is not a restaurant review (if it were, I could not say enough positive words– Tocabe is a special place to enjoy American Indian recipes!), this is a post about their American Indian berry sauce so let’s get back to it.
+But this is not a restaurant review (if it were, I could not say enough positive words– Tocabe is a special place to enjoy Native American recipes!), this is a post about their Native American berry sauce so let’s get back to it.

 Do you use fresh or frozen berries to make wojapi?